What Insurance Do Ontario Restaurants Need?

 Do I need to insure my restaurant delivery drivers in Ontario?

-The use of personal or company-owned vehicles for business purposes introduces additional risks that standard restaurant insurance policies may not cover.
+The use of personal or company-owned vehicles for business purposes introduces additional risks that standard restaurant insurance policies may not fully cover.
+For restaurants offering delivery services, managing these risks is essential to protect both the business and its drivers.

-Food delivery drivers face risks associated with driving, including traffic accidents, vehicle damage, theft, and personal injury.
-If a driver is involved in an accident while delivering food for your restaurant, you could be held liable for damages or injuries.
+Food delivery drivers face a variety of on-road risks, including traffic accidents, vehicle damage, theft, and personal injury.
+If a driver is involved in an accident while delivering food on behalf of your restaurant, your business could be held liable for damages, injuries, or legal claims.

-In Ontario, businesses that use vehicles for commercial purposes must have commercial auto insurance, which provides coverage for liability, property damage, and bodily injury resulting from vehicle accidents.
-It can also cover damage to the insured vehicle and protect against theft or vandalism.
+In Ontario, businesses that use vehicles for commercial purposes are required to carry commercial auto insurance.
+This type of coverage protects against third-party liability, property damage, and bodily injury resulting from accidents.
+It can also include protection for the insured vehicle against damage, theft, or vandalism.

 Does my commercial property insurance cover my on-site restaurant?